parallel-constitution/parallel-constitution.github.io/notes/2017-07-01-notes-of-meeting.md

 Theo just made this up: Any data that is public for one should be public for all.
 Any data that is private for one should be private for all.

-We will many more discussions on this topic
+We will have many more discussions on this topic. ;-)

 ### Monetization

-A fair amount of chat on this topic
+A fair amount of chat on this topic.

-General agreement that there's no need to be a billionaire, but making numerous people prosper is a better priority
+General agreement that there's no need to be a billionaire.
+Making numerous people prosper is a better priority.

 ## ParallelConstitution.wordpress.com